 Blackcap Raspberry is one of the native edible Rubus (brambles) in the PNW, like its relatives thimbleberry and salmonberry.
 Hikers may often discover this delicious berry after being hooked by one of its long prickly waxy white canes arching by a trail.
-Plant as a tasty treat for both humans and wildlife.
+Plant on the back 40, as a tasty treat for both humans and wildlife.

 - Plant type/canopy layer: deciduous perennial shrub

 - Size at maturity: 2-6’ high, 3-6' wide

 - Light requirements: prefers full sun, tolerates partial shade

 - Bloom time: April - July.
 Fruit ripens July-August

 - Growth rate/ease: fast growth rate, easy to grow, spreads vigorously

 - Wildlife support: blooms for pollinators and hummingbirds; berries for birds and wildlife; dense thicket for wildlife cover

 - Native habitat/range: West coast from central BC to S. California.
 Portland Plant List - yes.

 - Special features & uses: wildlife, pollinator, and hummingbird favorite, edible